Student exchange programs

 AFS has been a leader in international education for 70 years.
 We are a nonprofit volunteer-based educational organization offering exchanges for students, young adults and teachers in over 50 countries around the world.

-Misty Jensen, AFS Alaska Team Development Specialist, Contact for School presentations
+Sara Huff, AFS Alaska Team Development Specialist, Contact for School Presentations

 Aspect Foundation is a non-profit organization providing affordable study-abroad opportunities to students from more than 50 countries.
 For the past 35 years, Aspect Foundation has offered inbound and outbound single-semester and full-year exchanges.